 In 2019, Our surveys of nonmajor students in the UArizona School of Journalism demonstrated that 82 percent of 87 respondents indicated either they or someone they knew would be interested in a Global Media Studies degree with two-thirds (66.7 percent) indicating they would consider an online degree.
-Among students in the journalism major, 90 percent in a group of 32 students indicated they would be interested in the major with 43.75 percent indicating they would consider the major.
+Among students in the journalism major, 90 percent in a group of 32 student respondents indicated they would be interested in the major with 43.75 percent indicating they would consider a Global Media Studies a Global Media Studies major.